Devlight/CornerCutLinearLayout/README.md

 <img src="/assets/images/bevel.jpg" width="150" height="150"><img src="/assets/images/child_bevel.jpg" width="300" height="150">

 >\* - Each child corner type, in fact, is mirrored and combined into a path from the respective corner cut types of contact children.\
-\*\* - Rectangle types support internal corner radius.
+\*\* - Rectangle types support an internal corner radius.
 There are respective attributes and view properties for both parent and child cuts.

 ### Layout Parameters